ucr-ula/ucr-ula/README.md

 ### Updates

 - **Sept.
-30, 2021:** ULA schedules are posted below, starting Oct.
+30, 2021:** ULA schedules are posted above, starting Oct.
 4!
 ULA hours will be held outside Bytes cafe, or online through Zoom. <span style="color:magenta">Software is in purple</span>, <span style="color:blue">algorithms is in blue</span>, and <span style="color:orange">computer systems is in orange</span>.
 - **Sept.
 21, 2021:** ULA help desk sessions will start in week 2 of Fall'21.
 Keep checking the calendar below for updates on when ULAs will be staffing the help desk.
 - **Aug.
 5, 2021:** We are currently reviewing applications and expect to send interview invitations within the next few days.
 Thanks for your patience, and stay cool!